memgraph/docs/cloud/cloud-connect.md

 ### Golang

-Step 1: Make sure your application has been setup to use go modules (there should be a `go.mod` file in your application root).
+Step 1: Make sure your application has been set up to use go modules (there should be a `go.mod` file in your application root).
 Add the driver with:

 ```
 go get github.com/neo4j/neo4j-go-driver/neo4j